 As an update, we held a successful meeting with Representatives Susan Manchester and Phil Plummer on December 1, 2021 and are delighted to share that they have agreed to amend House Bill 4 to include the three revisions requested by Ohio foster care youth.
 Please see page 27-28 of Amendment #134-2057-02.

 We are committed to support House Bill 4 as it makes its way through the Ohio Senate if these three changes are included.
+Lisa Dickson explained our rationale for insisting on the three provisions that Ohio youth requested.
 We look forward to partnering with ODJFS and the Office of the Governor during the implementation phase.

 Legislative Testimony regarding HB 4: